zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 afternoon walkin service which at times this spring had as many as eight students with individual problems simultaneously.
-Usage has increased for several reasons: the number of students now downloading data from sources not part of the Data Library\'s holdings, the newly established quantitative requirement for undergraduates who have always been required to write both Junior Papers and Senior Theses and our proximity to reference librarians and printed sources which if need be can be
+Usage has increased for several reasons: the number of students now downloading data from sources not part of the Data Library's holdings, the newly established quantitative requirement for undergraduates who have always been required to write both Junior Papers and Senior Theses and our proximity to reference librarians and printed sources which if need be can be